sophia-mai/smart-scheduler/README.md

     - Data Access:
         - Add or Remove Scopes
         - ./auth/calendar
+Bugs:
+    - OAuth saying that app is testing but you aren't on test list Step 1: Check your OAuth consent screen
+    - Fix:
+        - Go to Google Cloud Console: https://console.cloud.google.com

+        - In the left sidebar, click:
+            - APIs & Services → OAuth consent screen
+        Click the Audience tab.
+            - Scroll until you see a card/section called Test users.
+            - Click “+ Add users”.
+                Enter the Gmail address you’re signing into Chrome with (and any others you want), then Save.

 Important notes
 Every time you change your manifest or extension files, click Reload in the extensions page.